 Whether you are just starting to build an artist website or you have owned one for years, you will want to become familiar with the 7 elements every artist website needs to stand out.

-Use this post as a checklist to make sure your artist’s website is attracting your target audience and turning them into loyal art collectors.
+Use this post as a checklist to ensure your artist’s website attracts your target audience and turns them into loyal art collectors.

 7 Elements Every Artist Website Needs

 Your artist website is one of the most critical components of your online presence.